7 Natural Sugar Substitutes and Artificial Sweeteners

-Let’s discuss 7 natural sugar substitutes which may or may not be less in calories but have more nutrients and health benefits than refined or artificial sugar.
+The 7 natural sugar substitutes which may or may not be less in calories but have more nutrients and health benefits than refined or artificial sugar.

 Coconut sugar is derived from the sap of coconut palm tree.
 It contains nutrients like zinc, iron, calcium, potassium, and antioxidants.

-It has a lower glycemic index than refined sugar which makes make glucose absorb slowly in our body.
+It has a lower glycaemic index than refined sugar which makes make glucose absorb slowly in our body.
 Its taste is similar to caramel and has the same sweetness and calories as refined sugar.

 Coconut sugar is used in various cakes and pastries without affecting the consistency of the final product.